nnSemenov/OpenFOAMCE-13/README-EN.md

 [简体中文](README.md) [English]

 ## Goal of this fork

-1. Better support for modeling chemical engineering process
+1. Better support for modelling chemical engineering process
 2. Continually merge upstream updates
 3. Build system migration: Replace wmake with CMake
-4. Fix unexpected SIGFPE trapping, mainly for double-precision.
+4. Fix unexpected SIGFPE trapping, mainly for single-precision.
-   - Compiler optimizes float-point computation with SIMD, but they generates unexpected NAN sometimes.
+   - Compiler optimises float-point computation with SIMD, but they generate unexpected NAN sometimes.
 These NANs are never used, but emit SIGFPE.

 ## Modifications